ronkrem/CGroups/README.md

 <pre>motorState = GMotor.Start(800, D_CW);</pre>

-I prefer the syntax associated with using the pointer but however this is just personal.
+While I prefer the syntax associated with using the pointer, this is just personal.

 Note that all functions and global variables in the module are declared <i>static</i>.
 There is no access to anything within the module except via the Group structure.
 For example, the MotorInit function implementation would begin: